Two little words with so much weight behind.

 “A lie travels around the globe while the truth is putting on its shoes.”

 That’s not true, now more than ever, this saying is just not true.
 How can it be when I watched you get punished for lies?
 Lies that were said to protect the evil.
-You fought so bravely for yourself, to clear your name and fight for your innocence, your dignity, but the lies buried all of it.
+You fought so bravely for yourself, to clear your name and fight for your innocence, your dignity, but the lies buried it all.
 Nothing you say can change the story the lies spun, and now you are suffering because of that.
 So how do you expect me to believe you’re fine after the torture I witnessed you go through?
 And are still going through because of the lies?

 Yet, you stand here before me, lying.
 But I know this lie is different.
 This lie you needed to tell so that the insanity pauses for a little bit.
 You needed to lie so that you have something to hold on to for a while.
 You need to believe in your lie.
 You need me to believe in your lie.